Morphclue/apollusia/docs/CONTRIBUTING.md

 > **⚠️ IMPORTANT**
 >
-> **Pull Requests _without an associated issue_ will not be accepted.
-Please ensure you have an assigned issue before creating a Pull Request.**
+> **Pull Requests without an associated issue may not be accepted.
+While it is not a strict requirement, we strongly encourage you to create or assign an issue related to your contribution before submitting a Pull Request.
+This helps ensure that contributions align with the project’s goals and prevents the implementation of unwanted features.**

 ## 🚀 Prerequisites